Worried Your Salt States Are a Liability? Migrate to Ansible!

 host_varsdata,argument_specs.ymlfor role arguments - Ansible file layout: the full directory structure, annotated with the Salt version for each file

-- A work around for Ansible’s inability to loop over blocks
+- Working around Ansible’s inability to loop over blocks

-- Ways to workaround Ansible’s more limited use of Jinja2.
+- Handling Ansible’s more limited use of Jinja2

 This guide calls out those gotchas explicitly, with the context of someone who has already run into them.